Bandenbekämpfung: Franco-Prussian War

 Prussian security operations during the Franco-Prussian War included the use of Landwehr reservists, whose duties ranged from guarding railroad lines, to taking hostages, and carrying out reprisals to deter activities of francs-tireurs.
 Bismarck wanted all francs-tireurs hanged or shot, and encouraged his military commanders to burn down villages that housed them.
 (Note: Historian Kenneth Slepyan observes that throughout history, "irregular fighters have walked a fine (and often blurred) line between being popular heroes and outlaws."
 Although the general citizenry may at times have envied "the freedom and wild lives of fictionalized and mythologized bandits and irregulars... real-life partisans threatened their survival, especially in the harsh conditions of war," when resources were otherwise scarce.)
 More formal structures like Chief of the Field Railway, a Military Railway Corps, District Commanders, Special Military Courts, intelligence units, and military police of varying duties and nomenclature were integrated into the Prussian system to bolster security operations all along the military's operational lines.

 Boxer Rebellion and Herero Wars

 Operationally, the first use of tactics later associated with Bandenbekämpfung occurred in China following the Boxer Rebellion (1899–1901), after two German officers went missing.
 German troops conducted over fifty operations, including burning a village and taking prisoners.
 Soon after, the infantry received a handbook for "operations against Chinese bandits" (Banden).
+Inside a German military manual from 1902, one finds the characterization of mass shootings as a "humane" act, since such expedients allegedly shortened wars and reduced German casualties.
 The first full application of Bandenbekämpfung in practice, was the Herero and Nama genocide (1904–1908), a campaign of racial extermination and collective punishment that the German Empire undertook in German South West Africa (modern-day Namibia) against the Herero and Nama people.
 The genocidal campaign against the Herero people was so extreme that an estimated 66–75 percent of the population perished.